fuglaro/filet-lignux/README.md

 ./install
 ```

-To also install the mouse keys, this must be installed to the system via sudo:
+To also install the mouse keys (capslock becomes left-click, etc) and make filet-lignux selectable in the display mangager, components must be installed to the system via sudo:

 ```bash
 sudo ./sysinstall